ABSESpy/ABSESpy/docs/paper/paper.md

 ![Calendar time module enhances real-world social-ecological system modeling approaches.](real-world.png)

-In addition to the standard tick-based time advancement, users can implement two temporal modes for matching the diverse scales of SES phenomena.
+In addition to the standard tick-based time advancement, users can implement two temporal modes to match the diverse scales of SES phenomena.
 (1) In a "Duration Mode," users can define the length of time that each simulation step represents, thus allowing for variable temporal resolutions.
-This capability enables the model to represent time intervals vary from minutes to years, depending on the specific requirements of the SES being modeled.
+This capability enables the model to represent time intervals varying from minutes to years, depending on the specific requirements of the SES being modeled.
 (2) The "Irregular Mode" addresses the non-uniformity of specific SES processes; this mode allows for irregular time steps, whereby different simulation intervals can represent varying lengths of time.
 This flexibility is crucial when modeling events that do not follow a linear timeline, such as erratic ecological phenomena or sporadic human activities.

 A calendar schedule enables `ABSESpy` to import and utilize dynamic, temporal datasets. `ABSESpy` automates the updating of variables with time-series data, negating the need for manual data refreshes and recalculations.
 It supports real-time data feeds, ensuring that the model reflects current conditions.
 The `ABSESpy` introduces a time-based event handler (`time_condition` decorator) based on the same idea.
 By leveraging this decorator, temporal conditions for executing events can be set, enabling simulations to react to time-specific triggers.
 This aspect is especially pertinent for phenomena with distinct temporal patterns, like migratory behaviors or seasonal cycles.

 ## Positioning and comparison

-`ABSESpy` facilitates independent module creation, enabling an advanced human behavior framework and providing sophisticated time control and data integration tools. `ABSESpy` allows a more accurate and nuanced representation of SES dynamics, meeting the intricate requirements of real-world problem-solving and decision-making support.
-Its goal is to become a specialized package for the emerging SES field based on the `mesa` project, similar to the existing `abce` (a package aimed at providing an economic problem modeling framework, also a `mesa` package) [@taghawi-nejad2017].
-Therefore, `ABSESpy` can take advantage of most of the benefits from the related projects (e.g., `mesa` [@kazil2020a] and `mesa-geo` [@wang_mesa-geo_2022]), such as visualization and geographic data processing.
+`ABSESpy` facilitates independent module creation, enabling an advanced human behavior framework and providing sophisticated time control and data integration tools. `ABSESpy` allows a more nuanced representation of SES dynamics, meeting the intricate requirements of real-world problem-solving and decision-making support.
+Its goal is to become a specialized package for the emerging SES field based on the `Mesa` project, similar to the existing `ABCE` (a package aimed at providing an economic problem modeling framework, also a `Mesa` package) [@taghawi-nejad2017].
+Therefore, `ABSESpy` can take advantage of most of the benefits from the related projects (e.g., `Mesa` [@kazil2020a] and `Mesa-Geo` [@wang_mesa-geo_2022]), such as visualization and geographic data processing.

 A possible competitor is `AgentPy`, but its goal remains to be a general ABM framework.
-Due to the need for more mature geographic data processing extensions like `mesa-geo`, building `ABSESpy` on top of the `mesa` project allows users to deal with real-world SES problems while putting less coding effort into setting up their model projects.
-Currently, many open-source SES models are published on the platform `CoMSES` [@janssen2008]; they primarily serve as heuristic models using `netlogo` [@tisue2004netlogo] software as their modeling foundation.
+Due to the need for more mature geographic data processing extensions like `Mesa-Geo`, building `ABSESpy` on top of the `Mesa` project allows users to deal with real-world SES problems while putting less coding effort into setting up their model projects.
+Currently, many open-source SES models are published on the platform `CoMSES` [@janssen2008]; they primarily serve as heuristic models using `NetLogo` [@tisue2004netlogo] software as their modeling foundation.
 The visible advantage of `ABSESpy` lies in its well-structured design, which is suitable for large-scale SES modeling projects.
 It calls upon vast amounts of actual data for real-world problem modeling rather than merely heuristic modeling.
-Its tree-like structure allows `ABSESpy` users to couple models together, maximizing Python's advantages as a "glue language".
+Its tree-like structure allows `ABSESpy` users to couple models together, maximizing `Python`'s advantages as a "glue language."

 ## Acknowledgment